k3nnethfrancis/leo/README.md

 # Project LION Discord Bot

-Fork of OpenAI Discord bot written in Python that uses the [completions API](https://beta.openai.com/docs/api-reference/completions) to have conversations with the `gpt-3.5-turbo` model, and the [moderations API](https://beta.openai.com/docs/api-reference/moderations) to filter the messages.
+Fork of OpenAI Discord bot written in Python that uses the [completions API](https://beta.openai.com/docs/api-reference/completions) to have conversations with gpt-3, and the [moderations API](https://beta.openai.com/docs/api-reference/moderations) to filter the messages.

 This bot uses the [OpenAI Python Library](https://github.com/openai/openai-python) and [discord.py](https://discordpy.readthedocs.io/).